Guidance

 Applications which do not provide the required supporting documents (unless on behalf of a school) will be declared ineligible and will not be assessed.

-After the closing date for applications, Bòrd na Gàidhlig officers will then screen applications to ensure they comply with the rules of the fund and have provided necessary information.
-If your application is deemed ineligible, you will be asked to correct this within 5 working days, or your application will be declined.
+Bòrd na Gàidhlig officers will then screen applications after submission to ensure they comply with the rules of the fund and have provided required information.
+If your application is deemed ineligible for a technical reason, you will be asked to correct this (if this is considered possible).
+If your application is not fully compliant with the rules of the fund by 10am on Wednesday 7 January 2026 your application may be declined without assessment.

 All eligible applications will be assessed by a panel of Bòrd na Gàidhlig officers according to the assessment guidance, and they will make recommendations to the Bòrd na Gàidhlig Senior Management Team who will decide on the outcome of applications.

-You will be informed of the result of your application via email in late February or early March 2024.
+We expect that you will be informed of the result of your application by email in early February 2026.

-Thereafter, a funding agreement will be sent via Docusign to your nominated signatory (or signatories if you are an organisation with staff and required to complete a Fair Work Declaration) via Docusign.
-You will have up to 30 days from the date of issue to sign and return the funding agreement or the offer shall lapse.
+If you have been awarded funding, a letter of offer will be sent via Docusign to your nominated signatory (or signatories if you are an organisation with staff and required to complete a Fair Work Declaration).
+You will have up to 30 days from the date of issue to accept the offer (including standard grant conditions, which are also available here) or the offer shall lapse.
+The letter of offer will also be accompanied by a bank details form to complete to confirm the details used to pay you.

 If you are not satisfied with the outcome of your application, while we do not offer an appeal process you may make a complaint if you believe your application has not been dealt with in accordance with this guidance and the assessment guidance.
 For more information, our complaints handling procedure is detailed online here.